It’s 2019, and the Cloud is everywhere—from the apps we use every day to the infrastructure of global tech giants.

 IBM announced its purchase of Red Hat last October, calling it the “most significant tech acquisition of 2018.”
 This combined Red Hat’s extensive network of open-source clouds with IBM’s Hybrid Cloud team.

-As a more flexible and functional solution, many organizations will shift to a network of multiple private, public and hybrid clouds in the coming years.
+As a more flexible and functional solution, many organizations will shift to a network of multiple private, public and hybrid clouds in the future.

 Serverless computing is a young market in technology, but it will continue growing in 2019.
-Serverless computing isn’t actually “serverless.”
+It isn’t actually “serverless.”
 Instead, it is a cloud-computing model in which the cloud provider itself runs the server on a dynamic, as-used basis (FaaS).

-Rather than buying server space, developers can simply use a back-end cloud service to code, only paying for the server space they actually use.
+Rather than buying server space, developers can use a back-end cloud service to code.
+They will only then pay for the server space they actually use.

 As this relatively new technology develops, we can expect to see more companies providing and expanding their “serverless” offerings.

 Although cloud technologies are growing exponentially, artificial intelligence (AI) could prove an even greater economic driving force.
-This is because according to Accenture, the impact of AI could double economic growth rates by 2035 in developed countries.
+According to Accenture, the impact of AI could double economic growth rates by 2035 in developed countries.

 Around 80 percent of large companies have adopted some form of AI, according to the Harvard Business Review.